How to view Mobile Version of a Website on Chrome

 BrowserStack’s Real Device Cloud for Live Testing

-The ideal way to test a website on any mobile device is to actually test it on a real device.
-This helps developers monitor their websites on mobile browsers that are installed on real Android and iOS devices.
+The ideal way to test a website is to test it on a real device.
+This helps developers monitor websites on mobile browsers that are installed on real Android and iOS devices.
 By doing so, QAs can evaluate how a website performs across multiple mobile devices and browsers in the real world.

 BrowserStack’s real device cloud provides 2000+ real devices and browsers to test on.

 - Latest Android devices from Samsung, Oneplus, Google and Motorola